manateeit/rools/package-tools/IMPLEMENTATION_SUMMARY.md

 - **Automated Publishing**: Publishes packages to NPM and NuGet when a GitHub release is created
 - **Documentation Updates**: Automatically updates version references in documentation files

+The workflow runs automatically on:
+- Push to any branch (development builds)
+- Pull requests to the main branch
+- Creation of a new release

 To use the GitHub Actions workflow for publishing:

 1. Set up the required secrets in your GitHub repository: